katsuhiko/sls-hello/README.md

-# Serverless CRUD
+# Hello World

-Serverless service which provides a basic CRUD scaffold.
+Hello World apps.

 ## Installation

 Make sure that you use Serverless v1.

-1. Run `serverless install --url https://github.com/pmuens/serverless-crud` to install the service in your current working directory
+1. Run `serverless install --url https://github.com/katsuhiko/sls-hello` to install the service in your current working directory
-2. Next up cd into the service with `cd serverless-crud`
+2. Next up cd into the service with `cd sls-hello`
 3. Run `npm install`
 4. Deploy with `serverless deploy`